-Looking back, Quincy showed some signs of reflux right away, while we were still in the hospital (we had to stay an extra week due to some delivery complications and an infection.)
-I remember the nurse coming in to give Quincy medicine and he would make this sound like he couldn’t breathe – like he was gasping for air.
+Looking back, Quincy showed some signs of reflux right away, while we were still in the hospital (we had to stay an extra week due to some delivery complications.)
+I remember the nurse coming in to give Quincy medicine and he would make this sound like he couldn’t breathe — like he was gasping for air.
 The nurse and I both made mention of it like it didn’t seem normal, but he was fine otherwise.
-The gasping got worse later on and I realized that basically anytime I gave him medicine or when he would nurse that often happened and I think it was because stuff was coming up due to reflux, and it made him feel like he was choking when we were trying to get something else down.
+The gasping got worse later on and I realized that basically anytime I gave him medicine or when he would nurse he often made that sound and I think it was because stuff was coming up due to reflux, and it made him feel like he was choking when we were trying to get something else down.

 By two weeks old, Quincy had full-on colic.
 Like screaming for hours, not sleeping, writhing in pain colic.
 It was horrible.
 We went to the pediatrician and heard “sounds like colic.
 He’ll grow out of it eventually.”
 But since this was my third baby and not my first my gut told me it was more than that.
 I just knew something was causing the colic — it was a symptom of something bigger, not the main issue.
 I now strongly believe that colic is usually a symptom of severe gas, reflux, food sensitivities or allergies, or a combination.
 Seriously, if you think your baby has colic or if he or she is showing colic-like symptoms (prolonged and pained crying for hours, multiple times a week, for at least a week) I would try the tips below and see if there is any improvement.
 Your baby (and you) do not have to suffer and just “wait for him to grow out of it.”